Global War Forces in Fortnite Season 8: what are they and where are they?

 - Angry Accumulations: between buildings number 2 and 4, north of the area.

-- Afflicted Alameda– West of the bridge that crosses the river to the west of the area, and at the eastern entrance of the large wooden building further to the east.
+- Afflicted Alameda: west of the bridge that crosses the river to the west of the area, and at the east entrance of the large wooden building further east.

 - Calígine field: at the west end of the bridge that crosses the river and divides the area into two halves.